Free-Geek/JavaScript-2/README.md

 * More info about the differences and use cases [here](https://codeburst.io/javascript-quickie-dot-notation-vs-bracket-notation-333641c0f781).

-__Activity #1:__

-Let's start off by making a simple object with at least 3 properties representing qualities of your favorite actor.
-You can choose any properties you want but `name`, `age`, or `films` would be a good place to start.

 __Activity #2:__

 Let's keep going -- make a couple more actor objects and put them inside of an array.
 Iterate over (loop through) this array and console.log out their names.

 __Activity #3:__
 I'll provide you with an array of objects representing users in a fictional system.
 Iterate over all of the users and filter the list so we end up with array of only the admins in our system.

-## Additional Activities (Advanced)
+## Additional Activities (Advanced!)

 __Bonus Activity #1:__

 A slug in web development refers to the hyphen-separated text you see in a URL, for example in the URL `www.hello.com/greetings/it-is-nice-to-meet-you` the slug is `it-is-nice-to-meet-you`.
 Write a "de-slugify" function that takes in a slug and does its best to return a human readable string.
+Hint: the Array prototype method `split()` is your friend.

 __Bonus Activity #2:__
-Modify the String prototype itself to create a method that repeats a string `x` amount of times, where `x` is a positive number. [(Answer here)](https://www.sitepoint.com/5-typical-javascript-interview-exercises/)
+Create a function that repeats a string `x` amount of times, where `x` is a positive number.
+For example, `repeatify("ha", 3)` returns `"hahaha"`.
+Once you've got the function, add it as a method to the String prototype.  [(Answer here)](https://www.sitepoint.com/5-typical-javascript-interview-exercises/)

 __Bonus Activity #3:__
-Using the `filter` method on the Array prototype, filter out all odd values from the following array: `[414, 19, 54, 2913, 0, 882, 124]`.
-Use the MDN Documentation for examples on how this method works.
+Using the `filter` method on the Array prototype [(info here)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), filter out all negative values from the following array: `[414, -19, 54, -2913, 0, 882, 124, -0.001]`.